rfwlab/rfw/docs/articles/essentials/template-syntax.md

 ### Keyed Bindings

 Lists often need stable identity for efficient updates.
-Use the `[key {expr}]` constructor inside the looped element so RFW can patch DOM nodes selectively:
+Use the `[key {expr}]` constructor inside the looped element so rfw can patch DOM nodes selectively:

 ```rtml
 @for:item in items